CPK Insurance

 For a Delaware dojo, the main focus is usually general liability insurance with student injury liability coverage, plus legal defense if a third-party claim is made after class, sparring, or a private lesson.
 Coverage details vary by policy.

 Yes, if the studio has 1 or more employees, Delaware requires workers' compensation.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data provided.
+Sole proprietors, partners, and LLC members may be exempt.

 Ask about general liability, professional liability, commercial property, and workers' compensation if you have employees.
 Also review premises liability insurance for martial arts studios, legal defense, and how the policy handles storm damage or business interruption.